yasn77/docker-squid-repo-cache/README.md

 docker-squid-repo-cache
 =======================

-Docker image of Sonatype Nexus OSS
+Docker image of squid-deb-proxy (also for RPM)

     OS Base : Ubuntu 14.04
     Exposed Ports : 8000 2812